 The TA Excellence Award recognizes outstanding teaching assistants and their superior work in the previous year.
 Up to two awards will be offered per year.
 Recipients of the TA Excellence Award will receive a certificate of recognition and $250.
 Their names will also be engraved on a plaque hanging outside the Psychology Lounge.

 *Information about the nominations for the TA Excellence Award will be posted each Fall.

 Up to two awards will be offered per year.
 In general, nominations will occur in the Fall and the announcement of recipient(s) will typically be made in December at the annual department holiday dinner.
 Recipients of the TA Excellence Award will receive a certificate of recognition and $250.

 The Department of Psychology is pleased to announce the call for the outstanding TA award for our best teaching assistant nominated for excellent work in the previous academic year.

 Who is eligible?

-Teaching Assistants (CUPE 3902 Unit 1) who have been assigned to a St. George Campus Undergraduate Psychology course in Fall 2021, Winter 2022, or Summer 2022 terms are eligible for this award.
+Teaching Assistants (CUPE 3902 Unit 1) who have been assigned to a St. George Campus Undergraduate Psychology course in the previous academic year and the summer session are eligible for this award.

 Who should submit the nomination form?